georgethebeatle/diycontainers/README.md

 I_AM_THE_CONTAINER  bin  linuxrc  sbin  usr
 ```

-The `rootfs` directory is the busybox image that we will be using as a rootfs for our container.
+The `rootfs` directory contains the busybox image that we will be using as a rootfs for all our container experiments.
 Let's bind mount the rootfs.

 ```
 mount --bind rootfs/ rootfs/
 ```

 We just created a new mount point and mounted the contents of the `rootfs` directory as a new filesystem.
-The `--bind` option tells the mount command that the filesystem data is not coming from a device such as a disk or a flash drive, but from a local directory.
-The first argument is the path to the source dorectory and the second argument is the path where we want to mount it.
+The `--bind` option tells the mount command that the filesystem data is not coming from a block storage device such as a disk or a flash drive, but from a local directory.
+The first argument is the path to the source directory and the second argument is the path where we want to mount it.
 In our case we are mounting the rootfs dir onto itself.
-We are doing this just to get `/tmp/playground/rootfs` in the mount table.
+We are doing this, because all we want is to get `/tmp/playground/rootfs` in the mount table.
 You will see why we need it there in a second.
+We could have mounted it on an arbitrary path if we wanted.

-Now that we have a mount point in the contiainer let's run `cat /proc/mounts | wc -l` in both terminal windows.
+Now that we have a mount point in the container let's run `cat /proc/mounts | wc -l` in both terminal windows in order to count the mount points again.
 This time is is reporting 34 mount points in the container and 33 on the host.
 We are already witnessing some isolation.
-Unfortunately listing `/` still yields the same results in both terminal windows.
+Unfortunately listing `/` still yields the same results in both terminal windows, so the unshared process does not quite look like a container yet.
 What are we missing?

-Well, just unsharing a new mount namespace and bind mounting a rootfs is not enough to give the container its own vie of the root filesystem.
+Well, just unsharing a new mount namespace and bind mounting a rootfs is not enough to give the container its own view of the root filesystem.
 Technically both shell processes still have the same rootfs and this is the rootfs of the ubuntu VM.
 In order to change the rootfs of the container we need to run the `pivot_root` command.
 Here is how it is used:

 ```
 pivot_root new_root put_old
 ```

 This command will change the root filesystem of the calling process.
-The first argument is the new rootfs.
+The first argument is the new rootfs that we want to switch to.
 It needs to be a mountpoint - that's why we needed to bind mount the rootfs.
-The second argument is a path in the new rootfs where `pivot_root` is going to put the old ubuntu VM rootfs.
-Let's try it:
+The second argument is a path in the new rootfs where `pivot_root` is going to put the old ubuntu VM rootfs, so that its accessible in case we need it.
+Let's try:

 ```
 $ mkdir rootfs/old